 HOW TO CARE FOR YOUR BLVDier GARMENTS

-We spent an inordinate amount of time designing and crafting a mindful product.
+We spend an inordinate amount of time designing and crafting a mindful product.
 We want you to respect the clothing that moves from our hands to your back.
 If you have pride in the building of the clothing, we believe you'll inherently take better care of it.
 Below is a primer for how to do just that.

 The rules of the trade